josephrocca/prompt2/README.md

-A rough sketch of an async version of window.prompt that has a bunch of different input types (date, &lt;select>, color, file, etc).
+A rough sketch of a proposal for an async version of `window.prompt` that allows for a bunch of different input types (date, &lt;select>, color, file, etc) instead of just text.

 https://discourse.wicg.io/t/proposal-extension-of-window-prompt-to-allow-other-types-of-common-inputs-select-date-color-password-range-file/4596